 In 2018, WEISS/MANFREDI received Cooper Hewitt’s National Design Award for Architecture.
-The firm has also won the Tau Sigma Delta Gold Medal, the New York AIA Gold Medal, and the American Academy of Arts and Letters Award in Architecture, and, most recently, the 2020 Thomas Jefferson Foundation Medal in Architecture.
+The firm has also won the Tau Sigma Delta Gold Medal, the New York AIA Gold Medal, the American Academy of Arts and Letters Award in Architecture, and, most recently, the 2020 Thomas Jefferson Foundation Medal in Architecture.

-The lecture will be followed by a conversation with J. Meejin Yoon, co-founding principal of Höweler and Yoon Architecture and Dean of the College of Architecture, Art and Planning at Cornell University.
+The lecture will be followed by a conversation with J. Meejin Yoon, co-founding principal of Höweler + Yoon Architecture and dean of the College of Architecture, Art and Planning at Cornell University.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 The event is co-sponsored by The Irwin S. Chanin School of Architecture of The Cooper Union.